A Prairie HomeKit Companion: Controlling Accessories

 - “Set Scene Good Morning.”
 (Does the same thing as above, which is useful if Siri doesn’t recognize the Scene name on its own.)

-For the most part, Siri controls work well, even with Hey Siri on the Apple Watch (though my watch usually takes a minute to recognize the command).
+For the most part, Siri controls work well, even with Hey Siri on the Apple Watch (though my watch usually takes longer to recognize the command).
 You can even use these same Siri commands with the fourth-generation Apple TV, assuming it’s running tvOS 10 or higher and it’s signed into the same iCloud account as your other HomeKit devices.

 That’s about all you need to know about controlling HomeKit devices for now.
 In the next installment of this series, I’ll explain how to set up a hub so you can operate your HomeKit devices when you’re out of the house and how to set up Automations to make your devices work on their own.